 - Use a basic potato masher.
 Overworking mashed potatoes can make them gummy and dense.
 No need for electric mixers!

-Healthy tip: sneak in a veggie by using a combination of cauliflower and potatoes.
+Healthy tip: Sneak in a veggie by using a combination of cauliflower and potatoes.

-📖 Recipe
+Recipe

-The Best Vegan Mashed Potatoes (No Butter!)
+Vegan Mashed Potatoes (No Butter or Milk!)

 Ingredients